Calestial2/Txtmax/README.md

 - **help:** List all available commands.
 - **man txtmax:** Comprehensive manual.
-- **create <filename>:** Create a new file and type code in 60+ languages, save and quit with :wq, provide a commit message, branch, and version, and save it locally.
+- **create <filename>:** Create a new file and type code in 70 languages, save and quit with :wq, type a commit message, branch, and version, and save it locally.
+- **man txtmax**: comprehensive manual
 - **files:** List all files in the current directory.
 - **view <filename>:** View the contents of a file with syntax highlighting.
 - **edit <filename> <line>:** Edit a specific line in the file.